sairamreddy77/Devops_assignment_2/README.md

 ## 🌐 About Web Application

-This website is a modern Bus Booking System (BusBooker Pro) that allows users to search for bus routes, select seats, and complete payments.
-The platform features responsive design, real-time seat selection, and secure payment processing.
-Users can view available buses, select preferred seats, and complete bookings with an intuitive interface.
+This website is a modern calculator app that allows to perform compuatations.

 ## ✨ Features